franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

 Click on the **Reset Point** button to reset the interaction point at the center of the component.

     .. image:: pictures/ride_11dc_alyvix_2-4-1_gui_interaction.png

+Set the amount and direction of **Scrolls** to scroll at the cursor and/or focus position (e.g. web page).

 **Hold and Release** is useful to drag and drop or slide GUI elements.
 There are 6 modes that you can select from the drop-down list on the right.
 The keyword execution will work as follows: